is public space? It is the place where the public connects, outside

 food is a clear trend.

-community encourages social cohesion and is good for mental health
+community encourages social cohesion and is good for mental

 and physical health.
 How can we encourage every group in society to